2021–22 Hockey East men's season

-The 2021–22 Hockey East men's ice hockey season was the 38th season of play for Hockey East and took place during the 2021–22 NCAA Division I men's ice hockey season.
+The 2021–22 Hockey East men's season was the 38th season of play for Hockey East and took place during the 2021–22 NCAA Division I men's ice hockey season.
 The regular season began on October 2, 2021, and concluded on March 5, 2022.
 The conference tournament ended on March 19 with Massachusetts winning the championship.

 Coaches

 Ben Barr became the 8th head coach for Maine one month after the sudden death of his predecessor, Red Gendron.

 Jerry Keefe was promoted to head coach after Jim Madigan became the athletic director for Northeastern.